The Configure Command

 Copy

-KeyfactorACMEConfig.exe configure --database ACME201
+.\KeyfactorACMEConfig.exe configure --database ACME

 In this case, you have the option to pass in a specific value for individual parameters and still be prompted for the other parameters or allow the tool to prompt for all parameters.